Agricultural Marketing Service, USDA.

-In compliance with OMB regulations (5 CFR part 1320), which implemented the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.), the information collection requirements contained in the provisions to be amended by this proposed rule have been previously approved by OMB and were assigned OMB control number 0581-AC43.
+In compliance with OMB regulations (5 CFR part 1320), which implement the Paperwork Reduction Act (PRA) (44 U.S.C.
+3501 et seq.), the information collection requirements contained in the provisions to be amended by this rule have been previously approved by OMB and were assigned OMB control number 0581-AC58.

 Fees for Classification Under the Cotton Statistics and Estimates Act of 1927